Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Physics.md

 ```

 **OnCollision**
-If 2 colliders trigger each other, Their OnCollision function will be called.
+If 2 colliders trigger each other, their OnCollision function will be called.
+It does nothing by default.
 ```cpp
 virtual void OnCollision(Collision collision);
 ```